BlueM/TEIShredder/README.markdown

 Status of the project
 ---------------------
 Part of TEIShredder is production-ready, but at the moment some parts are rather fragmentary or inflexible, as it was forked from a larger project.
-Personally, I’d suggest waiting some more time before considering to use it, as the API is not yet stable.
+Personally, I’d suggest waiting some more time before considering to use it, as the API is not yet stable and the expectations regarding the input TEI (see below) will change.

 Using it
 ===========

 Getting started
 ----------------
-For a first quick test, open a shell, “cd” to the top TEIShredder directory and execute …
+For a first quick test, open a shell on a Unix-oid system (Mac OS X, Linux, BSD, …), “cd” to the top TEIShredder directory and execute …

 	sed 's/<prefix>//g' create-sqlite.sql | sqlite3 test.sqlite